Look, Focus, Act: Efficient and Robust Robot Learning via Human Gaze and Foveated Vision Transformers: Results

 \subsection{Success Rates}

-Policy performance is evaluated every 3,000 training steps, for a total of 10 evaluations.
-At each checkpoint, the policy is rolled out 50 times in the simulation both with and without distractors (using randomized object placement), and performance is measured by task success rate.
+For simulation tasks, policy performance is evaluated every 3,000 training steps, for a total of 10 evaluations.
+At each checkpoint, the policy is rolled out 50 times in the simulation both with and without distractors, and performance is measured by task success rate.
 The highest success rate across all checkpoints is reported as the final performance.
-Results are shown in table \ref{table:results}.
+For real-robot tasks, only the final checkpoint after 30,000 steps is evaluated with 50 rollouts.
+Simulation results are shown in Table~\ref{table:sim_results} and real-robot results in Table~\ref{table:real_results}.

-When comparing results with no ViT pretraining (i.e., training from scratch) in the in-distribution (\textit{Standard}) setting, we find that \textit{Fov-UNet} consistently outperforms or matches other methods.
-This suggests that gaze prediction from the UNet contributes significantly to identifying regions of interest, effectively handling much of the perception burden and leading to improved performance.
-While \textit{Fov-Act} does not perform as well as \textit{Fov-UNet} overall, it still achieves comparable or better performance than Fine and Coarse baselines on certain tasks such as \texttt{ThreadNeedle} and \texttt{PourTestTube}.
-These tasks require higher precision, indicating that the foveated design may offer advantages in tasks demanding fine-grained control.
+Notably, although our initial aim was to reduce computational complexity through foveation, as shown in Table~\ref{table:sim_results} the method also improves performance in many cases.
+When comparing simulation results with no ViT pretraining (i.e., training from scratch) in the in-distribution (\textit{Standard}) setting, \textit{Fov-UNet} consistently matches and often outperforms other methods in success rate.
+While \textit{Fov-Act} underperforms \textit{Fov-UNet} overall, it still surpasses the \textit{Fine} and \textit{Coarse} baselines on tasks like \texttt{ThreadNeedle} and \texttt{PourTestTube}.

-When considering the \textit{Distractors} setting without ViT pretraining, the contrast in performance between foveated and uniform tokenization methods becomes even more pronounced, suggesting that the foveated tokenization pattern improves robustness to visual distractors.
-This aligns with the intuition that foveation downscales peripheral regions, reducing the influence of distractors outside the foveated region.
-Interestingly, \textit{Fov-Act} outperforms \textit{Fov-UNet} on several tasks under this setting.
-We observe that the predicted gaze from \textit{Fov-UNet} becomes more misaligned in the presence of distractors, particularly for tasks like \texttt{PourTestTube}, leading to a significant drop in performance with distractors.
+Under the \textit{Distractors} setting without pretraining, the advantage of foveated tokenization becomes more pronounced, suggesting that foveation improves robustness to visual distractors.
+Interestingly, \textit{Fov-Act} outperforms \textit{Fov-UNet} on some tasks here, as distractors can misalign \textit{Fov-UNet}'s predicted gaze, particularly in tasks like \texttt{PourTestTube}.

-With MAE pretraining applied in the Standard setting (without distractors), all methods show significant performance improvements from using pretrained ViT weights.
-Notably, the \textit{Fine} policy achieves the best performance on two tasks, while \textit{Fov-UNet} still leads on 3 tasks.
-This indicates that pretraining narrows the performance gap between uniform and foveated tokenization patterns.
-However, for the high-precision tasks, \texttt{ThreadNeedle} and \texttt{PourTestTube}, \textit{Fov-UNet} continues to demonstrate superior performance.
+With MAE pretraining in the Standard setting, all methods improve.
+The \textit{Fine} policy achieves top performance on two tasks, while \textit{Fov-UNet} still leads on three, doing better particularly for \texttt{ThreadNeedle} and \texttt{PourTestTube}.
+With MAE pretraining and distractors, foveated tokenization is overall better than uniform tokenization across tasks, highlighting its robustness.